nodunayo/keybits/poodr_metz/5_duck_typing.md

 #### Keybit:

 "The ability to tolerate ambiguity about the class of an object is the hallmark of a confident designer.
-Once you being to treat your objects as if they are defined by their behaviour rather than by their class, you enter into a new realm of expressive flexible design."
+Once you begin to treat your objects as if they are defined by their behaviour rather than by their class, you enter into a new realm of expressive flexible design."

 ### Finding Ducks